(Blood and Bone Marrow Cancers)

 Genetic risk testing and counseling.
 Because some diseases have a hereditary link, genetic testing can help provide early detection and/or help determine risks associated with a disease.

-Multidisciplinary care: Through conferences and consultations with University of Wisconsin hematologists, a more accurate diagnosis may be achieved.
+Multidisciplinary care: Through conferences and consultations with UW Health hematologists, a more accurate diagnosis may be achieved.

 The range of blood-related cancers and benign conditions listed above are treated using the following methods, either alone or in combination: